Updated Jan. 7, 2021.

 Numerous large-scale event venues are installing permanent broadcast studios with all the bells and whistles necessary to create a quality digital event.

-Most recently, Orlando's Orange County Convention Center announced the addition of a digital broadcast studio.
+In Florida, Orlando's Orange County Convention Center announced the addition of a digital broadcast studio.
 The OCCC Executive Studio, which is based out of the Lecture Hall in the West Building, will be available for booking starting in early 2021.

 The studio is equipped with all the lighting, A/V gear and digital infrastructure needed to handle virtual and hybrid meetings, including broadcasting education and breakout sessions.
 It features a stage with classroom-style seating to accommodate physically distanced attendees.
 LMG, the OCCC's preferred audiovisual partner, is available for on-site support.

 "The OCCC is excited to provide a variety of custom and unique virtual solutions for our clients," said OCCC executive director Mark Tester.
 "Our expertise in leading safe conventions, combined with our customer service excellence and innovative technology offerings, makes the OCCC Executive Studio an ideal venue for hybrid events."

 In Texas, the Houston First Corp., the city's destination management organization that operates the George R. Brown Convention Center, debuted the Avenida Houston Virtual Studio at the facility in August.
 The 5,250-square-foot space can incorporate any number of presenters, with or without an audience.
 On-site tech experts can help integrate participants from anywhere, and small groups, such as panelists or audiences, can be beamed in from another studio or multiple locations.
 The room also holds up to 300 people, and is ready to host larger audiences when in-person capacities are expanded.